scottericpetersen/pro-audio-on-linux/README.md

 **dmesg** and **lsusb**: helpful when diagnosing hardware problems.

-### On systems with apt

-`$apt-cache rdepends --installed packagename`: lists packages that depend on a given package.

-`$apt-cache depends --installed packagename`: lists dependencies (other required software) of a given package.

-**JACK**
-Configuration software: cadence, qjackctl Configuration files: jackd.conf (without pipewire)

-**Pipewire/Wireplumber**

-Configuration software: wireplumber
-Configuration files: wireplumber.conf

 **Gotcha:** Sometimes programs are installed by other programs.
 This is either because they are dependencies of that program, or because a given package installs multiple applications.
 This can be confusing when looking for conflicting packages or updates to a program where the package name for said program differs from the program itself.
 An example is the alsa-utils meta package which installs a number of programs including aplay, alsamixer, alsactl, amidi, alsa-info, [etc](https://archlinux.org/packages/extra/x86_64/alsa-utils/)*.

+### On systems with apt

+`$apt-cache rdepends --installed packagename`: lists packages that depend on a given package.

+`$apt-cache depends --installed packagename`: lists dependencies (other required software) of a given package.

 *Click where it says "View the file list for alsa-utils" under package contents.
 Everything installed to /usr/bin/ is an application.
 Everything installed to /usr/lib/ is a ... library.
 See [here](https://refspecs.linuxfoundation.org/FHS_2.3/fhs-2.3.html) to learn more about where executable programs, libraries, and other software are typically installed on a Linux system.